 - The Pacifistas.
 Nigh-indestructible cyborgs that shoot lasers.
 The Straw Hats were lucky to take down one of them.
 Cue the Timeskip.
 Luffy one-shots one, and Zoro & Sanji double-team another, though one hit from either of them would have been enough.
 However, Sentomaru does mention that he shouldn't have brought outdated Pacifista models from two years ago, hinting at the fact that the current Pacifistas are actually stronger.

 - There's also Buggy the Clown.
 He's the first opponent Luffy actually had to work against (i.e. fight lasted more than one chapter), and after an attempt at revenge in Logue Town, pretty much disappeared from sight.
 When he and Luffy meet again in Impel Down, the only thing that's different is the fact that his town-destroying Buggy (Cannon)Balls are now marble-sized.

 - The Seven Warlords of the Sea avert this.
 Just as Luffy grows stronger throughout his adventures, so do they, or at least do enough offscreen grinding to remain at the top of their game.
 The one exception being Moriah, whose lack of training and overreliance on his zombies made rusty, to the point that he was eventually kicked out.

 - When Ryoga finally manages to find his way back to Tokyo in Ranma ˝, he immediately challenges Ranma again.
 Who has spent the whole time having to fight several extremely strong opponents, most prominently Cologne.
 So the challenge turns into a Curb-Stomp Battle.
-Ryoga turns out to be Genre Savvy enough to just ask Cologne to help him.
+Ryoga instead just asks Cologne to help him.
 And since Ryoga wants to marry Akane and Cologne wants to prevent Ranma from marrying Akane so he can marry Shampoo instead, she's quite willing to help rather literally help him grind.

 - Subverted in Rosario + Vampire with Kuyou in his reappearence in the Fairy Tail invasion arc where he is shown to definitly have remembered to Level Grind.
 Double subverted in that Tsukune had levelgrinded even more.